Alberta Highway 2: Calgary

-From its split with Macleod Trail, Highway 2 becomes a major 46 km freeway named Deerfoot Trail that descends to cross the Bow River before entering Calgary city limits.
-In the city it crosses the river twice more, jogging back and forth between its east and west bank.
+From its split with Macleod Trail, Highway 2 becomes a 46 km major freeway, Deerfoot Trail, which descends to cross the Bow River before entering Calgary's city limits.
+In the city, it crosses the river twice more, jogging back and forth between its east and west bank.
 The freeway intersects the Stoney Trail ring road at the south end of Calgary, with signage recommending that traffic en route to Calgary International Airport, Edmonton, and Medicine Hat use eastbound Stoney Trail as a bypass.
 Deerfoot Trail then merges with the major routes of Anderson Road and Bow Bottom Trail.
-Crossing Glenmore Trail (Highway 8), Memorial Drive (access to downtown Calgary) and 16 Avenue NE (Highway 1), Deerfoot Trail continues into north Calgary past the Calgary International Airport en route to a second interchange with Stoney Trail at the Calgary city limit.
+Crossing Glenmore Trail (Highway 8), Memorial Drive (access to downtown Calgary) and 16 Avenue NE (Highway 1), Deerfoot Trail continues into north Calgary, past the Calgary International Airport en route to a second interchange with Stoney Trail at the Calgary city limit.
 The Deerfoot Trail designation is dropped, and the highway carries on north into Rocky View County.